trombonehero/memorial-latex/README.md

 It also accepts the `midterm` option to differentiate between mid-term tests and final exams.
-The former attempts to conserve space at the beginning of the exam, though it does include a horizontal ``points for each question'' block.
+The former attempts to conserve space at the beginning of the exam, though it does include a horizontal "points for each question" block.
 The latter uses a full cover page with a vertical points block and `\cleardoublepage`.